cranberrysoft-com/MMM-NextTrains/README.md

 # NextTrains
-A Magic Mirror module to display the Sydney trains via the [NSW Transport API](https://opendata.transport.nsw.gov.au/).
+A MagicMirror module that displays the Sydney trains using GTFS transport data from the [NSW Transport API](https://opendata.transport.nsw.gov.au/).

 ## Dependencies
   * A [MagicMirror<sup>2</sup>](https://github.com/MichMich/MagicMirror) installation